Roger Stone Reveals New Contact With Russians During 2016 Campaign

 In late May 2016, Stone met with a man who called himself Henry Greenberg.
 Greenberg demanded $2 million for the information.

 The meeting was set up by Michael Caputo, a Trump campaign communications official.
 Caputo’s business associate, a Russian immigrant, had connected him with Henry Greenberg.
-During the meeting, Stone said, Greenberg was wearing a Make America Great Again T-shirt and hat, and said “we really want to help Trump.”
+During the meeting, Stone said, Greenberg was wearing a Make America Great Again T-shirt and hat, and said, “we really want to help Trump.”

 After the meeting, Stone and Caputo exchanged a series of text messages, obtained by the Washington Post.